JackBergin/layup-parts-dev/README.md

 python3 question2.py
 ```

+Question 2 Report:

+See sequence_log.txt for the output of the sequence calculator.

+The next step in optimizing this code would be to add recursion.
 It was decided to not use recursion because python has a default recursion limit of 1000.
 This was a problem for the sequence calculator because the sequence grows exponentially.
 So, an iterative approach was used instead.